 How Motorized Potato Peelers Work

-When potatoes are placed inside the peeler’s bowl, typically with a small amount of water, the electric motor activates a disc at the base.
 This disc rotates rapidly, causing the potatoes to tumble and rub against its rough, abrasive surface and often against the textured inner walls of the bowl.
 This continuous friction gently grinds away the skin from the potatoes.
-The added water plays a crucial role by softening the potato skins and continuously flushing away the detached peels and any dirt or debris, keeping the process clean and efficient.
+The added water softens the potato skins and continuously flushes away detached peels and debris, keeping the process clean and efficient.

 Key Factors When Buying a Motorized Potato Peeler